A woman in her 90s is rescued alive 5 days after Japan’s deadly earthquake

 In an unusual gesture from nearby North Korea, leader Kim Jong Un sent a message of condolence to Japanese Prime Minister Fumio Kishida, the official Korean Central News Agency reported Saturday.

-Japan earlier received messages expressing sympathy and promises of aid from U.S. President Joe Biden and other allies.
+Japan received messages earlier expressing sympathy and promises of aid from United States President Joe Biden and other allies.

 Along Japan’s coastline, power was gradually being restored, but water supplies were still short.
 Emergency water systems were also damaged.